-Things to Do!
+Things to Do In Nepal

 2. Go on TreksThere are a number of trekking options if you are visiting Nepal in June.
-Annapurna Circuit and Everest Base Camp Trek could cater to the more adventurous lot while Langtang Valley and Upper Mustang are the easier treks.
-Be prepared for pre-monsoon showers, haze and humidity that you might encounter en-route.
+Annapurna Circuit and Everest Base Camp Trek could cater to the more adventurous lot, while Langtang Valley and Upper Mustang are the easier treks.
+Be prepared for pre-monsoon showers, haze, and humidity that you might encounter en route.

-3. Explore Local CuisineDal Bhat, Sel Roti, Chatamari, Momos, and Dhido are some delectable dishes you must try while in Nepal.
+3. Explore Local CuisineDal Bhat, Sel Roti, Chatamari, Momos, and Dhido are delectable dishes you must try in Nepal.
 The traditional Newari thali served by the Newari community during feasts is worth dying for!
 Try finding accommodation in homestays to get a more authentic feel of the local cuisine.

-5. Witness the Scenic LakesGosaikunda Lake, Phewa Lake, Rara Lake et al are few of the many scenic lakes that you can visit in Nepal.
+Gosaikunda Lake, Phewa Lake, Rara Lake, et al are a few of the many scenic lakes that you can visit in Nepal.
 The breathtaking views and serenity that these places have to offer are unmatched.
-Reaching most of these lakes could be quite a difficult task so do ensure that you have enough days in your itinerary earmarked for visiting them.
+Reaching most of these lakes could be quite a difficult task, so ensure you have enough days in your itinerary earmarked for visiting them.

-6. See the Majestic TemplesApart from the famous Pashupatinath Temple in Kathmandu there are many other religious abodes such as Janakpur Temple, Manakamana Temple, Changunarayan Temple, etc.
+Apart from the famous Pashupatinath Temple in Kathmandu, there are many other religious abodes such as Janakpur Temple, Manakamana Temple, Changunarayan Temple, etc.

 Things To Carry1.
-Carry your rain gear, a sturdy pair of shoes and pack light to avoid inconvenience during the monsoons.
+Carry your rain gear a sturdy pair of shoes, and pack light to avoid inconvenience during the monsoons.

-2. It is advisable to carry some Nepalese Rupees although Indian currency of denominations less than or equal to INR 100 is accepted in across Nepal.
+2. It is advisable to carry some Nepalese Rupees, although Indian currency of denominations less than or equal to INR 100 is accepted in across Nepal.

 4. International roaming charges are expensive in Nepal.
 Opt for a sim card (bundled with data) provided by a local telecom operator such as Ncell, Nepal Telecom, or Smart Telecom.